Keloid Formation: The Process and Mechanisms Involved

 Conclusion

 Keloid formation is a complex process involving inflammation, excessive collagen production, and abnormal tissue growth.
-While the exact mechanisms are still being studied, understanding how keloids form can help researchers develop better treatment strategies to manage these challenging scars effectively.
+While researchers continue to explore the exact causes, understanding how keloids form can guide effective treatments.
+For individuals prone to keloids, early intervention and preventive care can help manage and minimize these challenging scars.

 To seek medical advice, always consult a Doctor.
 Here are our recommended EXPERTS.
 Click here